Medically reviewed on Oct 4, 2018

 - For breast cancer:

 - Adults—At first, 240 milligrams (mg) (6 tablets) taken at the same time each day for 1 year.
-Your doctor may adjust your dose as needed.
+Your doctor may adjust your dose as needed and tolerated.

 - Children—Use and dose must be determined by your doctor.